paudiaz99/Z-Core/doc/Z_CORE_ARCHITECTURE.md

 The following components are **instantiated internally** within the Control Unit structure:

+### 1.0 Instruction Cache (`z_core_instr_cache`)

+Z-Core includes a small **direct-mapped instruction cache** (`rtl/z_core_instr_cache.v`) used by the fetch stage to reduce repeated AXI-Lite instruction fetches on tight loops and hot code paths.
+At a high level it stores recently fetched 32-bit instructions indexed by PC and validates them using a tag.

 ### 1.1 Instruction Decoder (`z_core_decoder`)

 Decodes 32-bit RISC-V instructions into control signals and immediate values.